 There are plenty of options to consider, however you do need to think about the cost of the land on top of the cost of a marquee.
 Always consider the time needed for the build and then the breakdown as well.

-Please note, if you are intending to ‘sell’ and not ‘give’ alcohol on any premises without a licence, you will need to obtain a ‘Temporary Events Notice’ or TEN from the local authority.
+Please note, if you are intending to ‘sell’ and not ‘give away’ alcohol on any premises without a licence, you will need to obtain a ‘Temporary Events Notice’ or TEN from the local authority.
+It is always best to check with the local authority if you need a TEN anyway.
 Hotels, Barns and permanent marquess should already have a licence but do check with the venue.

 - Yours or a relative’s garden – almost any garden can be turned into a lovely wedding venue.
 Your Boutique Marquee team will come to measure and find out the best way forward